Shanel-A/Mini-Library/README.md

 # Mini-Library
 A Java app for a mini library that creates a book database.
-Inputs details about the book and stores it in a viewable database.
+Input details about the book and store it in a viewable database.